alpha-tango-kilo/close_already/README.md

 ## Should I use it?

-If you're reading/writing relatively small files in the order of magnitude of hundreds or greater, you would most likely benefit from `close_already`.
+If you're writing relatively small files in the order of magnitude of hundreds or greater, you would most likely benefit from `close_already`.
 It's designed to be easy to switch to and use, so try it out and benchmark it!
 Note that if your code is already trying to use multiple threads/cores to handle files (e.g. with `rayon`), your performance gains will be far more modest